-Note Content in this topic applies to Windows XP with Service Pack 2 (SP2) and Windows Server 2003 with Service Pack 1 (SP1).
+Note Content in this topic applies to Windows Server 2003 with Service Pack 1 (SP1).
 For information that applies to Windows Vista, see Connecting to WMI Remotely Starting with Vista.

 Windows Server 2003 with SP1: The Windows Firewall is not enabled by default.